akfullfo/taskforce/README.md

 <a name="requires"></a>`requires`| A list of task names that must have run before this task will be started.  *once* tasks are considered to have run only after they have exited.
 Other controls (*wait*, *nowait*, *adopt*) are considered run as soon as any `start_delay` period has completed after the task has started.
 `role_defaults`| Similar to the top-level [`role_defaults`](#role_defaults) but applies only to this task.
 `role_defines`| Similar to the top-level [`role_defines`](#role_defines) but applies only to this task.
+<a name="roles"></a>`roles`| A list of roles in which this task participates.
+If none of the roles listed is active for this taskforce instance, the task will not be considered in scope and so will not be started.
+If the `roles` item is not present, the task will always be in scope.
 <a name="start_delay"></a>`start_delay`| A delay in seconds before other tasks that `requires` this task will be started.
 <a name="user"></a>`user`| Specifies the user name or uid for the task.
 An error occurs if the value is invalid or if taskforce does not have enough privilege to change the user.